thornoe/GreenGDP/index.md

 ### From DVFI observations to ecological status of streams

 If a station has multiple observations within a year, take the median and round down.
-Subsequently, do the same if a stream has multiple stations with observation within a year.
-Thus, a unique DVFI fauna class is obtained for each stream for every year it is observed, ([SVANA, 2016 *- Danish*](https://mst.dk/media/121345/retningslinjer-vandomraadeplaner-for-anden-planperiode.pdf)).
+Subsequently, do the same if a stream has observations for multiple stations within a year.
+Thus, a unique DVFI fauna class is obtained for each stream for every year it has been observed ([SVANA, 2016 *- Danish*](https://mst.dk/media/121345/retningslinjer-vandomraadeplaner-for-anden-planperiode.pdf)).

 Finally, the seven fauna classes are converted to the five EU-WFD categories of ecological status: Bad, Poor, Moderate, Good, or High ([ministerial order no. 1001, 2016, Appendix 3 *- Danish*](https://www.retsinformation.dk/Forms/R0710.aspx?id=181970)).